-A downtown perched on the sheer cliffs sloping into the deep ravines carved by the meandering Alzette and Pétrusse rivers.
-Or the natural fortifications of the city soaring high above the valleys and its impregnability winning it the historical epithet of the “Gibraltar of the North”.
-‘Luxembourg City’ the capital city of the small country of Grand Duchy of Luxembourg is sure to enchant you with its charm.
+A downtown perched on the sheer cliffs surrounded by deep valleys carved by the meandering Alzette and Pétrusse rivers.
+And these same cliffs acting as the natural fortifications making the city impregnable for ages earning the city the historical epithet of the “Gibraltar of the North”.
+Yes, we are talking about ‘Luxembourg City’ the capital of Luxembourg or the Grand Duchy of Luxembourg.
+This small city is sure to enchant you with its charm!

-We visited Luxembourg on a day trip from Paris one can also visit from Brussels.
 A two-hour train journey drove us through a beautiful landscape of rolling verdant hills and deep scenic valleys.
-The train station with its imposing clock tower built in Moselle Baroque Revival on a prominent thoroughfare lined by several public buildings infuses one with the architectural splendor of the city awaiting further ahead.
+The train station with its imposing clock tower built in Moselle Baroque Revival on a prominent thoroughfare lined by several public buildings exuding the architectural splendor of the city is the first time impression we get as soon as we step out of the station.

 A pedestrian footpath led us to the 100 years old double arched Adolph bridge connecting to the Haute Ville (Medieval city center).
 The magnificent bridge rises 42 meters high from the Petrusse valley with incredible views over the valley.

 The Petrusse River carved its path into the rock creating a large gorge that acted as natural fortifications up to 50 meters penetrating high into the sky.
-The ample green scape spread across the valley surrounded by peculiar rock formations and ruins of fortifications amidst the tranquil aura is great to saunter or relax.
-The valley is dotted with many old buildings with a backdrop of towering skyscrapers a terrific amalgam of old and the new.
-There is a 14th century St. Quiren’s Chapel built into the rock which is one of the oldest Christian sanctuaries.
+The ample green scape spread across the valley surrounded by peculiar rock formations and ruins of fortifications amidst the tranquil aura is great to saunter or just relax.
+The valley is dotted with many medieval buildings with a backdrop of towering skyscrapers an astounding amalgam of old and the new.
+There is a 14th century St. Quiren’s Chapel built into the rock which is one of the oldest Christian sanctuaries and is said to house several caves inside the chapel.
 There is also a golf course and a tiny steam train in the park.

 Around 10 minutes walk from the bridge is the Notre-Dame Cathedral.
 The 17th-century gothic architecture cathedral with traces of Renaissance and Baroque elements has three imposing towers dominating the city skyline.
 The exquisitely carved statues and artwork of the entrance portal, the gorgeous interior flanked by white columns supporting the vaulted ceilings and remarkable stained-glass windows are sure to leave you in awe.